Anthony Wayne

 Anthony Wayne (January 1, 1745 – December 15, 1796) was an American soldier, officer, statesman, and a Founding Father of the United States.
 He adopted a military career at the outset of the American Revolutionary War, where his military exploits and fiery personality quickly earned him a promotion to brigadier general and the nickname "Mad Anthony".
 He later served as the Senior Officer of the Army on the Ohio Country frontier and led the Legion of the United States.

 Wayne was born in Chester County, Pennsylvania, and worked as a tanner and surveyor after attending the College of Philadelphia.
 He was elected to the Pennsylvania General Assembly and helped raise a Pennsylvania militia unit in 1775.
 During the Revolutionary War, he served in the Invasion of Quebec, the Philadelphia campaign, and the Yorktown campaign.
-Although his reputation suffered after his defeat in the Battle of Paoli, he won wide praise for his leadership in the 1779 Battle of Stony Point and was awarded the Congressional Gold Medal.
+Although his reputation suffered after his defeat in the 1777 Battle of Paoli, he won wide praise for his leadership in the 1779 Battle of Stony Point and was awarded the Congressional Gold Medal.
 Soon after being promoted to major general in 1783, he retired from the Continental Army.
 Anthony Wayne was a member of the Society of the Cincinnati of the state of Georgia.
 In 1780, he was elected to the American Philosophical Society.

 After the war, Wayne held a brief career in congress and private business.
 Following St. Clair's defeat, Wayne was recalled by President Washington from civilian life to command of U.S. forces in the Northwest Indian War, where he defeated the Northwestern Confederacy, an alliance of several American Indian tribes.
 Leading up to the war, Wayne oversaw a major change and reorganization of the entire United States Army.
-Following the 1794 Battle of Fallen Timbers, he later negotiated the Treaty of Greenville which ended the war and their alliance with the British Empire.
-In the 21st century, Wayne's legacy has become controversial due to his ownership of slaves and scorched earth tactics against Indian tribes during the Northwest Indian War.
+Following the 1794 Battle of Fallen Timbers, he later negotiated the Treaty of Greenville which ended the war and the tribes’ alliance with the British Empire.
+In the 21st century, Wayne's legacy has become controversial due to his ownership of slaves and his participation in the ethnic cleansing of Native Americans during the Northwest Indian War.